15 Things To Do In Georgetown That Will Change Your Life Forever

 Visitors can take a guided tour of the main house, which still retains its original architecture and furnishings, providing a rare look at early Southern plantation life.
 The tour also delves into the lives of the enslaved people who lived and worked on the plantation, offering a deeper and more comprehensive understanding of its history.
 After your tour, enjoy a relaxing afternoon at the River Oak Cottage Tea Room, where you can savor Southern-style afternoon tea, fresh-made scones, and Lowcountry specialties in a charming garden setting.

-Location: 494 Hopsewee Rd, Georgetown, SC
+- Address: 494 Hopsewee Rd, Georgetown, SC 29440.

-3. Visit the Georgetown County Museum
+3. Georgetown County Museum

 For a fascinating deep dive into Georgetown’s rich history, head to the Georgetown County Museum, where centuries of Lowcountry heritage come to life.
 This small but artifact-packed museum tells the story of Georgetown’s colonial beginnings, its role in the rice industry, pirate lore, and more.